-The Lindsey Wilson College Division of Education is committed to recruiting and retaining a diverse body of education candidates and fulfilling the College's credo: "Every student, every day."
-All students, regardless of race, ethnicity, socioeconomic status, exceptionalities, religion, geographic origin, or gender, are welcome at Lindsey Wilson College and in the Education Program.
-The Education Unit (Division) is committed to structuring the program experiences to integrate the application of equity and diversity in all levels of development of our candidates.
+The Lindsey Wilson College Education division is committed to recruiting and retaining a diverse body of education candidates and fulfilling the College's credo: "Every student, every day."
+All students, regardless of race, ethnicity, socioeconomic status, exceptionalities, religion, geographic origin, or gender, are welcome at Lindsey Wilson College and in the Education program.
+The Education unit (division) is committed to structuring the program experiences to integrate the application of equity and diversity in all levels of development of our candidates.
 Through course work, field/clinical experience, community service, and professional development, candidates gain competence in their ability to plan and implement instruction while creating a learning environment that meets the diverse needs of all students.